LCAV/AcousticRakeReceiver/README.md

 We created a simple framework for simulation of room acoustics in object oriented python and apply it to perform numerical experiments related to this paper.
-All the figures and sound samples can be recreated by calling simple scripts leverage this framework.
+All the figures and sound samples can be recreated by calling simple scripts leveraging this framework.
 We strongly hope that this code will be useful beyond the scope of this paper and plan to develop it into a standalone python package in the future.